What is atrial fibrillation?

 AF is one of the most common forms of abnormal heart rhythm and a major cause of stroke.
 You can find out more about AF here.

-What will the Inquiry cover?
+What did the Inquiry cover?

 The CPG is made up of a group of MSPs, clinicians, policy staff and people with experience of heart disease or stroke.

-How will patients be involved?
+How were patients involved?

 The consultation survey for the inquiry received 59 responses from people living with AF, or their families.
 A number of respondents were invited to discuss the emergent issues at a roundtable event in the Scottish Parliament.
 The issues highlighted by people living with AF have been incorporated into the report and the recommendations.